Kenhasteandersen/Fish/README.md

 # Fish
-R-code for the models and figures in "Fish: Ecology, Evolution, and Exploitation", including a web-app.
+R-code to plot all figures in K.H.
+Andersen (2019) "Fish: Ecology, Evolution, and Exploitation", Princeton University Press.

-The code consists of:
-* SingleStockCalculator.R.
-Shiny web app to simulate all aspects of a single stock.
-* baseparameters.R.
-The default set of parameters for the single-stock model
-* basefunctions.R.
-Functions to do all the basic calculations of the single-stock model
-* basetools.R.
-Functions for plotting
-* QuantitativeGenetics.R.
-Functions for the QG calculations in chapter 6
-* community.R.
-Functions for the community model in chapters 8 and 9
-* plotChapter*.R.
+plotChapter*.R.
 Functions to plot all the figures in each chapter